Landau damping of transverse head-tail instabilities with a pulsed electron lens in hadron synchrotrons: Landau damping of nonzero head-tail modes

 This section investigates the Landau damping of wakefield driven instabilities from \iac{PEL}, with the focus on nonzero head-tail modes.
 Thresholds of the instability suppression of \iac{PEL} are compared with the ones for \ac{LO}, \iac{DC EL} and an \ac{RFQ}.
 Threshold of the instability suppression, or threshold for Landau damping is an \ac{rms} tune spread value at which the beam is stabilised.
 The resistive wall impedance $Z_y^\perp \propto 1/\sqrt{Q_p}$, relevant for many hadron accelerators (e.g. \cite{Astapovych2021,Metral2016BeamSynchrotrons}), is used in this section.

 Relevant accelerator and beam parameters for the simulation results of this section are summarized in Table~\ref{tab:params}.

 The bunch is taken to be Gaussian transversely and longitudinally.
 A linear \ac{RF} bucket is used in the simulations, thus the synchrotron frequency detuning is not taken into account.
 We identify several linear chromaticity settings where the head-tail modes $l=\{0, -1, -2\}$ are unstable.
 The instability coherent tune shifts and chromaticity settings are given in Table~\ref{tab:params}.
+Instability growth rate were obtained by fitting an exponential function to the beam offset, similarly to Section~\ref{section:RSD}, Fig.~\ref{fig:exp_fit}.

 Frequency spectra and characteristic intrabunch motion of these instabilities are illustrated in Fig.~\ref{fig:headtail_spectra}.

 The mode spectra maxima are near the related synchrotron sidebands, indicating the azimuthal mode number $l$ for each mode.
 A characteristic head-tail pattern with the $|l|$ number of nodes in the offset trace plots is observed.
 Each instability has an exponential growth of the transverse offset.
 The instability parameters are chosen to be well below the threshold of the \ac{TMCI}.